jeromeheuze/fend-project-memory-game-master/README.md

 You can play again after you solve the all board.

-If you get stuck find the replay icon top right of the board to restart the game and timer.
+If you get stuck; find the replay icon top right of the board to restart the game and timer.

 Good Luck Players!

+### Dependencies

+I have used Javascript to code the logic of the game without frameworks.

+I am using EasyTimerJS for adding the timer functionality found here: https://albert-gonzalez.github.io/easytimer.js/

+For the icons - I am using FontAwesome version 4.6.1

+For the web font I am using Google Font called "Coda".

+## Contributing

+Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

+## Authors

+* **Jerome Heuze**

+## License

+This project is licensed under the MIT License

+## Acknowledgments

+* Udacity - Front-End Web Developer Nanodegree